 SRC Commissioners Jump Ship

 Between the February and March SRC meetings, Commissioner Farah Jimenez submitted her resignation from the SRC, without providing any reason, to Governor Wolf.
-In early March, an Inquirer story revealed that Commissioner Green had filed official papers to run for US Congress. citing Green’s violation of the PA Public School Code:
+In early March, an Inquirer story revealed that Commissioner Green had filed official papers to run for US Congress.
+APPS sent a letter citing Green’s violation of the PA Public School Code:

 “Section(6) Section 696 (b)(6) of the Public School Code of 1949, as amended, states:

 No commission member may, while in the service of the School Reform Commission, seek or hold a position as any other public official within this Commonwealth or as an officer of a political party.”

 Despite Governor Wolf’s agreement that Green was violating the law, he declined to enforce the law and remove Green from the SRC.Wolf’s justification was that he did not want to spend state funds fighting a lawsuit that Green might file.

 Finally, Commissioners Chris Mc Ginley and Joyce Wilkerson resigned in anticipation of being appointed to the new school board.
 APPS issued a statement on their departure and implications for the remaining three months of the SRC.
 This revolving door swings fast and furious on District stakeholders, who are not even given the courtesy of knowing of these changes before they open their morning newspapers.

 How much public money did the SRC spend at its March 15 meeting?
 In just 39 resolutions, and in only three votes, they spent $180,164,794.
 We hope that a return to local control will mean that the new board will not spend money in this cavalier a manner.

 APPS members continue to be an important presence at every SRC meeting, presenting testimony that raises questions and challenges decisions being made by the remaining commissioners.
 The SRC may be lame ducks but their decisions will have lasting effects.